 Please begin by updating your profile.
 In the upper-right corner of the page, you will see your name.
-Click on that, and one option will be to see your profile.
+Click on that, and a menu will drop down.
+One option will be to see your profile.
 Click there and you will see a page that tells other people about who you are.
 It looks like this: